frozenminds/magento-gatling/README.md

 `realtimeratio` : Realtime ratio for simulated user pauses between actions.
 1 is for normal delays, 0 is no delays - this is used as a multiplier for pauses so you can actually use values such as 0.5 or 2, etc. Default is 1.

 `atonceusers` : The number of simulated users that spawn immediately (at once).
-Default is 1.
+Default is `1`.

 `rampusers` : The number of simulated users that spawn over the ramp time.
-Default is 10 users.
+Default is `10` users.

 `rampseconds` : The duration of the ramp time in seconds.
-Default is 30 seconds.
+Default is `30` seconds.

+`itemsincart` : Number of items to be added to cart.
+Default is a random number between `1` and `5`.

 `percentcartadd` : Percent of users adding a product to cart.
 It happens when they visit a product or category page which has an add to cart form.
 Default is `30%`, configured as `30d`.